 Why worry about waste?

-Of the rest, only a tiny fraction now goes to landfill (about 6% of all of your waste).
-Nowadays, most of your refuse is burned in specialist plants to generate electricity.
-But even though that's better for the environment than landfill, it's still very expensive.
+In fact, these days only a tiny fraction goes to landfill (about 6% of all of your waste), which is great news.
+But burning to generate electricity is still very expensive indeed.
 Last year it cost around £1.7 million to dispose of your refuse.

-Recycling is much cheaper than refuse, and even better for the environment.
+Recycling is much cheaper than refuse, and even better for the environment than generating electricity.
 So the message is clear.
 If we recycle more, residents will pay less and the environment will benefit.

 What happens to the recycling that we collect?

 We think this is the really interesting bit.
 What happens to your recycling after it is collected.